ivasic/RESTframework/README.md

-### RESTframework is no longer maintained and has been deprecated in favor of AFNetworking which is de facto standard these days.
+##### RESTframework is no longer actively maintained and has been deprecated in favor of AFNetworking which is de facto standard these days.

 # Introduction